Electro Velvet: Early beginnings

 Nicholas has appeared both on The X Factor and The Voice UK.
 She has also sung a duet with Will Young and performed in front of Prince William, Catherine, Duchess of Cambridge, and Prince Harry.
-In 2011, Nicholas released a single "Hold On To Your Dreams", which entered the UK Top 100 singles chart.
+In 2011, Nicholas released a single "Hold on To Your Dreams", which entered the UK Top 100 singles chart.
 She also had a small role in the 1999 American film Sleepy Hollow with Johnny Depp.
-She suffers from cystic fibrosis.
+She has cystic fibrosis.

 Born in Welwyn Garden City, Larke is currently lead singer for The Rolling Stones tribute group The Rolling Clones, and has toured the UK and internationally with the band.
 He has recently worked with Big Beat pioneer Cut La Roc on his album Larger Than Life, which also features Ice-T collaborator, Donald D and Snow Patrol frontman Gary Lightbody.
 Larke works part-time in a primary school, and also teaches ukulele and recorder.
 In 2014 he worked in a special needs school with children and young adults with profound to severe learning difficulties.

 On their official Facebook page, the duo thanked their fans for all their support during their time at Eurovision, as well as announcing "we'll be in touch soon about what we are up to next."